Jackson-Mu/Jackson-Mu/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: Data scientists often use the term "feature engineering" to describe the process of selecting and transforming variables to improve model performance.
-It's akin to crafting the perfect tools for mining insights from data!
+#🌍 Fun fact: Just like how you use different ingredients to bake a delicious cake, scientists use data to understand our world better!

 ## Created Streamlit App Link